hannibal002/SkyHanni/CONTRIBUTING.md

     - This will automatically register all events to the respective event bus, and loads the repo patterns.
     - Until the project is compiled for the first time, the IDE will show a red error in `SkyHanniMod.kt`.
 This is expected and resolves after the first build.
+- All functions and properties must be defined inside a class or object.
+Top-level Kotlin functions and properties are not permitted.
+- Use `Unit` instead of `Void` in Kotlin code.
 - Avoid using deprecated functions.
     - These functions are marked for removal in future versions.
     - If you're unsure why a function is deprecated or how to replace it, please ask for guidance.